 Assistive Computer Technology consists of software, equipment, and other devices that allow students to independently access materials and information.
 The High Tech Center (HTC) provides training and services for students in the use of adaptive hardware and software as well as individualized instruction in basic computer skill (including the Internet, word processing and keyboarding) and skill development programs.

-- Screen readers- JAWS (Job Access with Speech) software.
-Students need to have good touch typing skills.
-JAWS provides speech and Braille output for the most popular computer applications.
+- JAWS (Job Access with Speech), a software that provides speech and Braille output for the most popular computer applications.
+(Requires students to have good touch typing skills)

-- Scan/read assistive reading software (text-to-speech).
-The HTC uses Read&Write software which provides accessibility supports like text-to-speech and study tools that help students read with comprehension.
+- Read&Write, a software which provides accessibility supports like text-to-speech and study tools to help students read with comprehension.

 Alternative Media is an accommodation for students with disabilities that can include having print materials and textbooks converted to electronic text, Braille, large print, tactile graphics or audio recordings.
 Alternate Media ensures equal access for students with print-related disabilities to textbooks and course materials.